Designer Modeling through Design Style Clustering: Background

-Lack of transparency is a key impediment for the advancement of human-AI systems, being eXplainable AI (XAI) a research field that holds substantial promise for improving model explainability while maintaining high performance levels \cite{adadi2018peeking}.
 Zhu et al.~\cite{Zhu2018-XAIDesignersMICC} proposed the field of eXplainable AI for Designers (XAID) as a human-centered perspective on MI-CC tools.
-This work discusses around three principles of mixed-initiative, explainability, initiative, and domain overlap, where the latter focuses in the study of the overlapping creative tasks between game designers and black-box PCG systems in mixed-initiative contexts.
+This work discusses three principles of mixed-initiative, \emph{explainability}, \emph{initiative}, and \emph{domain overlap}, where the latter focuses on the study of the overlapping creative tasks between game designers and black-box PCG systems in mixed-initiative contexts.
 This work deems of high relevance the inclusion of data-driven and trained artifacts to facilitate a fluent bi-directional communication of the internal mechanisms of such a complex co-creative process in which \textit{the designer provides the vision, the AI provides capabilities, and they merge that into the creation}.
 Mapping the designer's internal model to the AI's internal model is suggested as a meaningful way for creating a common ground that establishes a shared language that enables such communication.
 Our method, and designer modeling in general, aims to develop this designer's internal model to enhance MI-CC tools by adapting the AI's functionality towards designers' needs and aligning to their objectives.

-Guzdial et al. bring up in \cite{guzdial-lvldsg-aiide-2018} the insufficiency of current approaches to PCGML for MI-CC, as well as the need for training on specific datasets of co-creative level design.
-Their later work on the mixed-initiative Morai Maker \cite{guzdial2019friend} shows the relevance of exploring the ways designers and AI interact towards co-creation, identifying four human-AI relationships (friend, collaborator, student, and manager), as well as the different ways they impact on the designer-user experience.
-This paper advocates for the importance of designer modelling through ML, as the generation of surrogate models of designer styles by training on existing designer-generated data, aiming for an improvement in quality and diversity in computational creativity and, in particular, MI-CC tools.
+Moreover, Guzdial et al.'s~\cite{guzdial-lvldsg-aiide-2018} discuss the insufficiency of current approaches to PCGML for MI-CC, as well as the need for training on specific datasets of co-creative level design.
+Guzdial et al. work on the mixed-initiative Morai Maker~\cite{guzdial2019friend} shows the relevance of exploring the ways designers and AI interact towards co-creation, identifying four human-AI relationships (friend, collaborator, student, and manager), as well as the different ways they impact on the designer-user experience.
+Our study advocates for the importance of designer modeling through ML as the generation of surrogate models of designer styles by training on existing designer-generated data, aiming for an improvement in quality and diversity in computational creativity and, in particular, MI-CC tools.